Working with Geodatabase Metadata: Writing/Updating Metadata

 Writing Geodatabase Metadata

 Writing metadata occurs when a feature of the correct type is written to the table to which the metadata applies.
-A metadata feature must have the correct geometry type (i.e. have the geodb_type format attribute set to ‘geodb_metadata’) and the metadata being written should be held as XML in the format attribute - 'geodb_metadata_string'.
-It will overwrite any previous metadata that was on the table/feature class.
+A metadata feature must have the correct geometry type (i.e., have the geodb_type format attribute set to ‘geodb_metadata’), and the metadata being written should be held as XML in the format attribute - 'geodb_metadata_string'.
+It will overwrite any previously stored metadata on the table/feature class.
 If multiple metadata features are written to the same table, then the final feature is used.

 Note that the destination feature type (table) should be that of the geometry type (point, polyline, etc.).